-Manufacturers should adopt ERP software that is made specifically for their respective industry.
+Manufacturers should adopt ERP software that is made specifically for their respective industries.
 Shepherd asserted that these businesses have unique operational demands that cannot be supported by a "one-size-fits-all" ERP vendor.

 "This should go without saying, but it becomes imperative when selecting a cloud-based ERP solutions provider that company leaders choose a firm that is dedicated to the manufacturing industry, rather than choosing one that only works in the space occasionally," Shepherd added.
 "By doing so, they are selecting a partner that understands the needs of the company from the ground up - and can implement the technology the right way the first time, saving time and hard-earned budget dollars."